Franck Ribéry: Early career

 Ribéry began his football career at age six playing in the youth section of amateur club FC Conti de Boulogne-sur-Mer.
 After a seven-year stay, in 1996, he joined professional outfit Lille, who were playing in the second division.
 While at Lille, Ribéry excelled athletically, but developed academic and behavioural problems, which led to Lille releasing him.
 In 2012, during a press conference ahead of Bayern Munich's Champions League tie against his former club Lille, Ribéry explained that he was released from the Lille academy after suffering a broken elbow and that Lille officials had previously wanted to drop him from the academy for being "too small".

 After leaving Lille, Ribéry returned to his hometown joining the biggest club in the city, US Boulogne.
 After spending a year in the reserves, he was promoted to the senior team.
 Ribéry only made four appearances in his debut season as Boulogne, who were playing in the CFA, the fourth division of French football, earned promotion to third-tier Championnat National.
 In his second season with the club, Ribéry appeared in 25 league matches converting five goals.
 Although Boulogne finished 17th, which meant a return to the fourth division, Ribéry's solid performances earned him a move to fellow National club Olympique Alès.
 In his only season at the club, Ribéry made 18 appearances scoring only one goal.

+Ribéry left the club in March due to problems with salary payments.
+In April 2003 he was put on trial by SM Caen during a friendly match against Laval.
+He also had an unsuccessful trial with Guingamp.
 Following the season, despite finishing safe, Alès were relegated to the Division d'Honneur, the sixth division of French football, by the DNCG after the club declared bankruptcy.
-The resulting news led to Ribéry signing with Stade Brest, another Championnat National club.
+In June Ribery signed with Stade Brest, another Championnat National club.
 At Brest, Ribéry established himself as a premier player in the league appearing in 35 league matches scoring three goals.
 Ribéry's performance and the team as a whole led to the club finishing second in the league, thus earning promotion to Ligue 2.

 Despite his success with Brest, Ribéry sought to play in Ligue 1, the top division of French football.
 His dream came to fruition when Metz's manager Jean Fernandez took a liking to him and recruited him on a free transfer.
 Ribéry only spent half a season at Metz, but impressed earning the UNFP Player of the Month in August 2004.
 He scored his only league goal for Metz on 6 November in the team's 1–1 draw with Toulouse.
 His stellar play on the right side of midfield led to Metz supporters comparing him to Robert Pires, a former Metz player.
 After negotiations on an extension ended in a stalemate, Ribéry relocated to Turkey.
 There he joined Galatasaray, signing a three-and-a-half-year contract on 1 February 2005.